fetchq/node-client/README.md

 await client.start();
 ```

 or with the shorter version:
+<small>(Intended for single processes applications, or for development)</small>

 ```js
 await client.boot();